World map with Europe highlighted in blue.

 Staff Unit – Brussels Office

-The task of the Brussels Office is to observe, analyse and evaluate EU research policy developments and to help shape them in the interests of the Max Planck Society and its Institutes.
-In doing so, this staff unit helps to ensure that EU research programmes reflect the interests of the various Max Planck Institutes.
-To be able to lobby in the interest of the Max Planck Society, the Brussels Office also maintains strategic relations with the relevant EU institutions, especially with the EU Parliament and the EU Commission, but also with the EU Council (BMBF), research funding associations (Science Europe), and other stakeholders.
+The task of the Brussels Office is to observe, analyse, and evaluate developments in EU research policy and to contribute to shaping them according to the interests of the Max Planck Society and its Institutes.
+In doing so, the Staff Unit helps to ensure that the priorities of the Max Planck Institutes are well represented in European research programmes.
+At the same time, the Office maintains strategic relations with the relevant EU institutions, most notably with the EU Parliament and the EU Commission, but also with the EU Council (BMFTR), as well as with associations and other research policy stakeholders.
+This involves close collaboration with the partner organisations of the G6 network (CNR, CNRS, CSIC, Helmholtz Association, Leibniz Association).
 [More]

 News